https://authzed.com logo

 write-both-read-new

-, and I'm observing much higher response time.
+, and I'm observing much higher response time than 1.13.0.
 Initially the response time shot through the roof (>1s P95), it seemed to be a pod CPU issue rather than a database issue, so I mitigated by doubling the # of replicas.
 It brought back the response time within usable range, but it's still much higher than it was on 1.13.0: my P50 is 3x higher (~15ms) and my P95 is 2x higher (130ms).
 I'm not seeing any particular pressure on the database, and the CPU usage of my pods is way higher than it used to be (>0.5, used to be ~0.1), so I assume something is burning CPU that wasn't before.
 I have this problem with

 write-both-read-new